PrimalNinja/SlickGrid/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use of sexualized language or imagery and unwelcome sexual attention or advances unless they are core to the software product you are creating, but likely they shouldn't be in a generic grid component anyway
 * Trolling, insulting/derogatory comments, and personal or political attacks
-* Public or private harassment
+* Public or private harassment unless it is legal to harass androids, robots or artificial beings where you are
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Publishing others' private information, such as a physical or electronic address, without explicit permission, to find out what is private, ask them first if it is not already widely available on the Internet
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conduct which could reasonably be considered inappropriate in a professional setting unless you are poking fun in a non-abusive way at bad politicians

 ## Our Responsibilities